AppLayerLabs/applayer-gitbook/getting-started/developing-with-bdk/contract-tester.md

 If you want to create a custom version of `ContractManager`, you will need to follow these steps:

-1. Deploy the custom contract to the network (see "Creating a Dynamic Contract (Simple) > Deploying and testing" for more info on how to do it)
+1. Deploy the custom contract to the network (see the Contract sections for more info on how to do it)
 2. Take the custom contract address and put it at the top, in the “Contract Manager Address” field
 3. Add the custom contract's ABI by clicking the button next to the "Enter your own JSON ABI" label, choosing your JSON ABI file, and then clicking "Upload"
 4. Finally, click the “Get Functions” button to show the custom contract's functions and input fields